 The Sprietsma v.
 Mercury Marine case decided by the U.S. Supreme Court in December 2002 removed Federal Pre-emption as a defense (marine drive and boat builders can no longer claim that since the U.S. Coast Guard does not force all boats to have a propeller guard, states cannot hold any boat or drive manufacturer guilty for not having a propeller guard).
 In addition to suits against marine drive and boat manufacturers for absence of guards or other protective devices, several suits have been filed against boat operators for negligent operations resulting in propeller injuries or deaths in both the U.S. and abroad.

 Marine drive and boat manufacturers are still reluctant to take action, in part because doing so would be seen by some as an admission of guilt (sort of like the tobacco industry was).
 Lawyers would claim the industry now admits it was wrong for all these years and companies might find themselves exposed to even more lawsuits based on past events.
-We had hoped the industry might embrace some of the new sensor based technologies as a way around a perceived admission of past guilt.
+We had hoped the industry might embrace the new sensor based technologies as a way around a perceived admission of past guilt.
 They could still claim guards never worked, and when they found a real solution (sensors) they embraced it.
-However, the industry is still pretty silent on all fronts concerning the use of sensors (Virtual Propeller Guards).
+However, the industry is still pretty quiet concerning the use of sensors (Virtual Propeller Guards) except for some virtual lanyards.

 We even temporarily lost in an effort to try to get a boating industry trade magazine to print true U.S. Coast Guard propeller death and injury statistics instead of the vastly reduced numbers the author and publisher falsely attribute to the Coast Guard.

-But its not all gloom and doom.
+But it is not all gloom and doom.
 Several small manufacturers have risen to fill the vacuum left by the boat and drive companies.
-These small companies are offering their own innovative potential solutions taking the form of traditional propeller guards, a wide array of electronic sensing devices and interlocks, some new drive designs, and a Safety Propeller.
+These small companies are offering their own innovative potential solutions taking the form of traditional propeller guards, a wide array of electronic sensing devices and interlocks, virtual lanyards, and some new drive designs.
 We have suggested several approaches ourselves and placed them in the public domain.

 We try to keep this site up to date on the latest technologies available and provide an extensive library of media coverage of propeller accidents.
 We also keep the many small companies involved in manufacturing propeller injury avoidance devices informed of any developments, new technologies, regulations, or other information that may be helpful to them.
 In addition, we do some day dreaming about the science behind some of the problems, how similar problems are addressed in other industries, and novel ways the problem of propeller injuries might be approached.
 You can also find a major bibliography of propeller accident and injury information in our Technologies Section, along with hundreds of patents related to propeller safety.